If you’re debating staying in Ballinskelligs in Kerry, you’ve landed in the right place.

 2. Or take the often-missed Skellig Ring

 With the ragged outline of Skellig Michael as its striking highlight, the Skellig Ring is only 32km long, but it packs a mighty punch!

-Not only is it a road less travelled with far fewer tourists than the Ring of Kerry, you’ll witness some pretty unreal sights along the way.
+Not only is it a road less travelled with far fewer tourists than the Ring of Kerry, but you’ll also witness some pretty unreal sights along the way.

 3. Take your pick of one of several mighty beaches

-A testament to its quality and cleanliness, Balinskelligs Beach has been a Blue Flag beach for over 10 years and its sublime golden sands have to be walked to be appreciated.
+A testament to its quality and cleanliness, Balinskelligs Beach has been a Blue Flag beach for over ten years, and its sublime golden sands have to be walked to be appreciated.

 4. Step back in time at Ballinskelligs Castle

-Sitting quietly at the end of a narrow peninsula on Ballinskelligs Beach, the 16th century Ballinskelligs Castle is now in a state of ruin thanks to the erosion of 500 years of being whipped by Kerry’s wild coastal weather.
+Sitting quietly at the end of a narrow peninsula on Ballinskelligs Beach, the 16th-century Ballinskelligs Castle is now in a state of ruin thanks to 500 years of being whipped by Kerry’s wild coastal weather.

 Although this is one of the lesser-known castles in Kerry, it’s worth having a nosey around during your visit.